The Hidden Companionship of Sadness

 even at two

-Of the hidden companionship of sadness
+of the hidden companionship of sadness

-Which lived in the secret places of
+which lived in the secret places of

 grown-ups

-Who, at the end of each day,
+who, at the end of each day,

-Behind the grieving hush of closed doors,
+from behind the grieving hush of closed bedroom doors,

-Their party hats and pretty dresses
+their party hats and pretty dresses

-And look out into the night sky
+look out into the night sky

-And wonder
+and wonder

-Is this it?
+is this it?

 You learn the art of living with pain